rgroh1996/Wake_Vision_Challenge_Data_Centric_Track/README.md

-# Person Image Augmentation Using YOLOv8, SAMv2, and OpenCV
+# Person Image Augmentation Using YOLOv8, SAM and OpenCV

 ## **Overview**
 This README provides a pipeline for augmenting the Wake Vision dataset by blending extracted persons into new backgrounds.
 It consists of three main steps: